 In addition to infrastructure, there are other factors that support the readiness to implement e-learning.
-In the literature study conducted by Rohayani, Kurniabudi, and Sharipuddin (2015) it is stated that the factors that support readiness in implementing elearning include: policy, knowledge, motivation, skills, attitude, habits, experience, culture financial, and content.
+In the literature study conducted by Rohayani, Kurniabudi, and Sharipuddin (2015) it is stated that the factors that support readiness in implementing e- learning include: policy, knowledge, attitude, motivation, habits. financial, experience, culture content.
 The factors mentioned are used to measure the readiness for the application of e-learning in higher education.
 However, this size could be a consideration if you will apply elearning in elementary school, with a model other than blended learning.

-In addition to e-learning readiness factors, other considerations that need to be considered in implementing elearning (online learning, web based learning, etc) are weaknesses contained in the learning.
-Of the several weaknesses of e-learning mentioned (Lehmann & Chamberlin, 2009; Husamah, 2013; Staker& Horn, 2012; Wahyuningsih&Makmur, 2017), the reduced interaction between teacher and student is one thing that needs attention.
-Interaction decreases in intensity will slow down the formation of values in the teaching and learning process.
-This condition certainly needs be major to a consideration in implementing elearning.
+In addition to e-learning readiness factors, other considerations that need to be considered in implementing elearning (online learning, web based are weaknesses learning, etc) contained in the learning.
+Of the several weaknesses of e-learning mentioned (Lehmann & Chamberlin, 2013; 2009; Husamah, Staker& Horn, 2012; Wahyuningsih&Makmur, reduced 2017), the interaction between teacher and student is one thing that needs attention.
+Interaction that decreases in intensity will slow down the formation of values in the teaching and learning process.
+This condition certainly needs to be a in implementing major consideration e- learning.